-- 3a Open the default profile folder in Windows Explorer. - 3b Click Tools > Folder Options > View. - 3c Deselect Hide protected operating system files. - 4 In the Load Hive dialog box, specify the Key Name for the hive.
-For example, Vista. - 5 Right-click the Vista hive, then click Permissions. - 6 Ensure that the following groups or usernames have Full Control permissions: - Administrators - SYSTEM - Users - 7 Click Advanced. - 8 Select the Replace permission entries on all child objects with entries shown here that apply to child objects option, click OK, then click Yes. - 9 Click OK. - 10 To unload the hive, select the Vista registry hive that you created, then click File > Unload Hive.
+- 1. Open the default profile folder in Windows Explorer. - 2.
+Click Tools > Folder Options > View - 3.
+Deselect Hide protected operating system files. - 4 In the Load Hive dialog box, specify the Key Name for the hive.
+For example, Vista. - 5 Right-click the Vista hive, then click Permissions.

+- 6 Ensure that the following groups or usernames have Full Control permissions:

+- Administrators

+- SYSTEM

+- Users

+- 7 Click Advanced.

+- 8 Select the Replace permission entries on all child objects with entries shown here that apply to child objects option and click OK, then click Yes.

+- 9 Click OK.

+- 10 Ensure to unload the hive.
+To unload the hive, select the Vista registry hive that you created, then click File > Unload Hive.

-5.11 Assigning the Local File Rights Policy to Devices Running Different Languages
+3.9 Assigning the Local File Rights Policy to Devices Running Different Languages

 - 1 Create a separate Local File Rights policy for each language.
-For more information on creating the policy, see Section 3.3, "Local File Rights Policy," on page 29. - 2 Add a filter for each policy: - 2a Click the policy, then click Requirements. - 2b Click Add Filter, select the Registry Key Value condition, then specify the following:
+For more information on creating the policy, see Section 2.3, "Local File Rights Policy," on page 21. - 2 Add a filter for each policy: - 2a Click the policy, then click Requirements. - 2b Click Add Filter, select the Registry Key Value condition, then specify the following: